andrewl/mpo2anaglyph/README.md

 mpo2anaglyph
 ============

-Script to convert mpo to anaglyph jpg.
+Script to convert mpo to anaglyph jpg (see an example at http://www.flickr.com/photos/andrewlarcombe/8133135370/in/photostream/lightbox/)

 Requirements: ImageMagick, Exiftool.